RediSearch/RediSearch/docs/Commands.md

 ### Description

+!!! warning "Deprecation warning"
-!!! warning "This command is deprecated".
+    This command is deprecated.
 Use HGETALL instead.

 Returns content of a document as inserted without attribute fields (score/language/payload).